richorama/azureleveldown/README.md

   }
 })

-// An azureleveldown database works within a single table and partition.
+// An azureleveldown db works within a single table and partition.
-// These can be controlled by passing some settings in the consuctor
+// These can be controlled by passing some settings into the contsuctor

 var db = levelup(connection, {
-  // the 'db' option replaces LevelDOWN
   db: function (connection) {
     return new LevelAzureDown(connection,  {table:"table1", partitionKey: "partition1"})
   }